bbugyi200/MyHugoBlog/content/blog/github-repo-rank-algorithm.md

 I have used most of these projects myself and agree with the ranks (for the most part) output by this algorithm---based on each project's available support and overall presence on the web.

+(Let me know in the comments if you disagree with any of these rankings.)

 <canvas id='myChart' width='400' height='400'></canvas>
 <script src="js/github-rank-chart.js"></script>